 Drift definitely falls into this category, though his excuse is a pretty limp manner to justify his faction switch.

 Marvel's Loki would probably count.
-First, there is the fact that he is a midget giant who was abused by his real father for being a weak, midget giant.
+First, there is the fact that he is a midget giant who was abused by his real father for being weak and small.
 After he helps kill said father, he is adopted by Odin, who does so only because he is convinced that it is the only way to appease the spirit of his own dead father.
 After he is adopted, it is implied that Odin neglected him wholly in favor of his real son, Thor.
-Thor, in return, is implied to be one of maybe a hand full of people who like Loki, as well as maybe being the only person who probably actually loves him.
+Thor, in return, is implied to be one of maybe a hand full of people who like Loki, as well as maybe being one the only people who actually love him.
 For Loki, this boils down to a seething self-hatred, which he in turn projects onto Thor, which he only does because he knows that his brother will never completely turn him away.
+Lampshaded by Valeria Richards and Loki in issue #7 of Loki: Agent of Asgard:

 Averted in Johnny the Homicidal Maniac as little/nothing is mentioned of Nny's backstory.
 Jhonen himself even mentioned that the reason he avoided going into Nny's backstory was to avoid this trope.
 He then proceeds to parody it in a hypothetical scenario...
 "YAAAARGH!!
 I have been pantsed!!
 I kill like the damned now!!!"